JSTOR-Labs/plant-humanities/tamarind/README.md

 <param ve-image fit="contain" label="A female Anglo-Indian at her toilet being attended to by three Indian servants.
 Lithograph by J. Bouvier, 1842, after W. Tayler." attribution="Wellcome Collection" license="CC BY-SA 4.0" url="https://upload.wikimedia.org/wikipedia/commons/e/e8/A_female_Anglo-Indian_at_her_toilet_being_attended_to_by_thr_Wellcome_V0019937.jpg">
 {#paragraph22}

 Steel and Gardiner used their status as memsahibs to publish cookbooks that either translated or adapted Indian recipes for a white British audience, but this is but one aspect of the long history of Indian culinary history.
 Tamarind has been used as an ingredient in chutneys, curries, and pickles throughout Indian culinary history.
-Lizzie Collingham describes how after its arrival in India from eastern Africa via Arab traders, tamarind helped characterize South Indian cuisine, known for its rich sauces and “sour notes.” [^ref32] The use of tamarind is not limited to South India, however, and appears in cuisines across the country and South Asia at large.
+Lizzie Collingham describes how after its arrival in India from eastern Africa via Arab traders, tamarind helped characterize South Indian cuisine, known for its rich sauces and “sour notes.”[^ref32] The use of tamarind is not limited to South India, however, and appears in cuisines across the country and South Asia at large.
 One notable chapter in colonial Indian culinary history is detailed in Chitra Deb’s Women of the Tagore Household, a history of the women in the notable Bengali Brahmin family.
 Deb writes that “cooking was an artform for women… one of their main modes of expression of their artistic abilities.”[^ref33].
-Deb’s book contains many stories of these fascinating women, but Deb pays particular attention to the culinary prowess of Mrinalini Devi, wife of Rabrindranath Tagore, and Pragyasundari Devi, daughter of Hemendranath Tagore, Rabrindranath Tagore’s niece. [^ref34: Deb 97,123-133] Pragya, as Deb refers to her, is known for her 1902 publication of Aamish O Niramish Aahar, a Bengali cookbook that is probably the first known Bengali cookbook. [^ref35].
-Of the many dishes that Deb cites from Pragya’s cookbooks, she notes a Saraswati ambol made from tamarind and a curried raw tamarind with alum as two of Pragya’s most fascinating creations.[^ref36]
+Deb’s book contains many stories of these fascinating women, but Deb pays particular attention to the culinary prowess of Mrinalini Devi, wife of Rabrindranath Tagore, and Pragyasundari Devi, daughter of Hemendranath Tagore, Rabrindranath Tagore’s niece.[^ref34] Pragya, as Deb refers to her, is known for her 1902 publication of Aamish O Niramish Aahar, a Bengali cookbook that is probably the first known Bengali cookbook.[^ref35] Of the many dishes that Deb cites from Pragya’s cookbooks, she notes a Saraswati ambol made from tamarind and a curried raw tamarind with alum as two of Pragya’s most fascinating creations.[^ref36]
 <param ve-iframe attribution="Public Library of India" license="public domain" src="https://archive.org/details/in.ernet.dli.2015.336370/page/n5/mode/2up8">
 <param ve-entity eid="Q52161948" title="Chitra Deb" aliases="Chitra Deb’s">
 <param ve-entity eid="Q32986435" title="Pragyasundari Devi">